Sonamkandari/Computer-Network-Revision-work/README.md

 ## 🌍 WAN (Wide Area Network)
 - A network that spans **countries and continents**.
 - The **Internet** is the biggest WAN.
 - When you travel abroad and use **roaming**, you are still accessing the WAN through your mobile operator.
+- SONET -> Synchronouse optical network
+- frame Relay : A way to connect your local area to the wide area network

+# Extra Networking Technologies

+## 🔦 SONET (Synchronous Optical Network)
+- A **standard for transmitting data over optical fiber**.
+- Works like a **highway system for data**, synchronizing huge amounts of traffic (voice, video, internet).
+- Used by telecom companies for **fast, reliable, long-distance communication**.

+## 📦 Frame Relay
+- A **WAN technology** (older, but important historically).
+- Works like a **postal service for data packets**: breaks information into **frames** and sends them across a shared network.
+- Was cheaper and faster than older methods, but today is mostly replaced by **MPLS, fiber, and broadband**.

 ---